-While our expert tea growers in India and Nepal regularly harvest the plant before its flowers blossom, it’s okay to leave the showy flowers on your tea bush if you don't plan on processing the Camellia sinensis into loose-leaf tea.
+Commercial tea growers discourage flowers from blooming because the blossoms redirect nutrients away from the leaf, which is what makes tea.
+If you don't plan on processing your harvest into tea, it’s okay to leave the showy flowers on your tea bush.
 In fact, the blooms can be made into their own delicious, relaxing brew that is smooth and sweet.

 If you do want to grow your tea plant mostly for the purposes of tea making, then the shrub should be harvested just as the bud first appears.
 This ensures the plant's energy is going into its leaves, leading to a more complex finished cup.
 Learn more about why only harvesting the top two leaves and a bud make its finished flavors pop.